James Edward Freeman: Consulship and political activities

 Freeman's return to the United States proved disappointing, as he received neither the financial support nor critical approbation that he had anticipated.
 Assisted by his Albany political connections, namely Dix, Horatio Seymour, Thurlow Weed, and William H. Seward, he lobbied the administration of Martin Van Buren for a consulship to enable him to settle permanently in Italy.
 In April 1840 he was officially named the first U.S. Consul to Ancona, part of the Papal States.
 He sailed from New York City in January 1841, received his exequatur in Rome that spring, and visited Ancona that July.
 His position was essentially a sinecure, however, and Freeman soon designated a local man to serve as his vice-consul and returned to Rome to pursue his art.
 He never went to Ancona again.

 On May 14, 1848 Freeman married Horatia Augusta Latilla, an Anglo-Italian sculptor in Florence.
-They made their home together at Via Capo le Case 68 in Rome, which also contained their studios.
-Domestic bliss and artistic pursuits were marginalized shortly thereafter, however, as a series of revolts spread throughout the peninsula in the wake of the Italian Risorgimento.
+They lived together at Via Capo le Case 68 in Rome, which also contained their studios.
+Shortly thereafter a series of revolts spread throughout the peninsula in the wake of the Italian Risorgimento.
 Rome became embroiled after the assassination of Pope Pius IX's prime minister, Pellegrino Rossi, on November 15, 1848.
-Soon thereafter (November 24, 1848) the pope fled Rome refusing to come back; therefore, the Romans between December and January organized and held ballots to elect a Constitutional Assembly which in February 1849 proclaimed the Roman Republic; the volatile situation proved overwhelming to the U.S. Consul to Rome, Nicholas Brown III, and he enlisted Freeman's assistance, since he still held the title of U.S. Consul to Ancona but was staying in Rome.
+On November 24, 1848 the pope fled Rome refusing to come back; therefore, the Romans between December and January organized and held ballots to elect a Constitutional Assembly which in February 1849 proclaimed the Roman Republic; the volatile situation proved overwhelming to the U.S. Consul to Rome, Nicholas Brown III, and he enlisted Freeman's assistance, since he still held the title of U.S. Consul to Ancona but was staying in Rome.